HYBRIT; a collaboration between SSAB, LKAB and Vattenfall

 Fossil-free steel is happening

-Coking coal has been an essential component in steel production for more than a hundred years.
+Coking coal has been an essential component in steel production for more than thousand years.
 Today, this makes the sector one of the largest emitters of CO2.
 Yet change is happening.
-HYBRIT (Hydrogen Breakthrough Ironmaking Technology) – a collaboration between steel producer SSAB, mining company LKAB and Vattenfall – is aiming to transform the process.
+HYBRIT (Hydrogen Breakthrough Ironmaking Technology) – a collaboration between steel producer SSAB, mining company LKAB and Vattenfall – started in 2017 and is aiming to transform the process.

 A new steel making process to eliminate CO2